International driving permit: do you need one?

 Driving abroad?
 Check out the rules and apply for an International Driving Permit

 When driving abroad, being the proud owner of a full UK driving licence often means you're covered from a purely legal point of view.
-However, this will change now for any motorists looking to drive in and around Europe now that Britain is leaving the European Union.
-In countries further afield, it’s often a good idea to have something more than a British licence to hand to the police just in case of a problem.
+A small minority of UK motorists can't use their licences alone to drive in Europe, however, and in countries further afield, it’s often a good idea to have something more than a British licence to hand to the police just in case of a problem.

 That’s where the International Driving Permit (IDP) comes in.
 It’s issued by the authorities here in the UK, but printed in multiple languages to ensure that anyone who needs to see your driving licence abroad is able to understand it.
 This may be police or enforcement officers, but hopefully, it’s much more likely to be an agent at a car hire desk.

 Some countries do make it a legal requirement to carry an International Driving Permit, so in those cases it becomes a sort of de facto international driver’s licence (or international license as our American friends would say) as you can be in trouble if you drive without it.
 In other countries carrying your IDP is voluntary, but it’s definitely worth having up your sleeve for the reasons mentioned above.
 In particular, it's occasionally the case that foreign car rental firms will refuse a hirer who can’t show an IDP, even if it’s not actually a legal requirement to have one.